 Some transcripts of court records can also be ordered by mail.
 Contact the appropriate court clerk online, by phone, or in person to request physical copies of court records.

-The in-person ordering process is nearly the same as it is for online court record searches.
+The in-person ordering process is nearly the same as searching for court records online.
 You'll need to know the name of the person involved in the case and the case number.

 It's important to know which kind of court records you need.
 Court records include but aren't limited to subpoenas, indictments, jury lists, summonses, warrants, writs, injunctions, foreclosures, and judgments.

-Whenever you're running background checks, it's a good idea to look up your personal criminal court record.
-That way you'll eliminate false positive results and be sure nobody would confuse you with a similar-named criminal during their people searches.
+Whenever you're running background checks, it's a good idea to look up your own personal criminal court record.
+Doing so can eliminate false positive results and ensure that nobody confuses you with a similarly named criminal during their record searches.

-If you choose the right court records provider with accurate and complete data, such as the platforms available through this site, you'll quickly find the information you want from any county, state or federal court.
+The right court records provider can give you accurate and complete data, and help you find the information you want from any county, state, or federal court.
 This site can help you find the right court records quickly.